 With all that goes into creating that perfect home theater, it can be pretty easy to overlook a lot of the smaller things that go into it as well.
 From the height of your speaker, to the color accuracy of your display, it’s essentially an entire world in of itself.

 Tripping over them definitely isn’t fun, (I would know) and neither is worrying about accidentally pulling something over.
-Not only that, but it’s also likely that they’re causing your room to look unsightly/messy, and who wants that?
+Not only that, but it also makes the room to look unsightly and who wants that?

 Anyway without further ado, let’s get into it 😀

-Use A Wire Staple Gun & Cover Them With Matching Paint
+Use A Wire Tacker & Cover Them With Matching Paint

 Cover Them With A Carpet /Rug